Child soldiers in Africa

 Children under the age of 18 have been used by national armed forces and other armed groups in Africa.
 Typically, this classification includes children serving in non-combatant roles (such as cooks or messengers), as well as those serving in combatant roles.
 In 2008, it was estimated that 40 percent of child soldiers worldwide were in Africa, and the use of child soldiers in armed conflict was increasing faster than any other continent.
-Additionally, average age of children recruited as soldiers appears to be decreasing.
+Additionally, the average age of children recruited as soldiers appears to be decreasing.
 As of 2017, the UN listed that seven out of fourteen countries recruiting and using child soldiers in state forces or armed groups were in Africa: Central African Republic, Democratic Republic of the Congo, Mali, Nigeria, Somalia, South Sudan, Sudan.

 Overview

 Continental estimates

 Exact data on the number of child soldiers in Africa is not known, partly due to the inaccessibility of some regions.
 In addition, there are a high number of unregistered births in several African nations, making it difficult to estimate the number of child soldiers in certain countries.

 In 2003, the UN Office for the Coordination of Humanitarian Affairs estimated that up to half of children involved with state armed forces and non-state armed groups worldwide were in Africa.
 In 2004, Child Soldiers International estimated that 100,000 children were in use on the continent; in 2008, an academic estimate put the total at 120,000 children, or 40 percent of the global total of child soldiers.

 The percentage of child soldiers as a proportion of all combatants ranges widely throughout conflicts in the continent from 0 percent to 53 percent.

 In 2007, it was estimated that approximately 35,500 children were being used for military purposes in Africa's most intense conflicts in North Sudan/Darfur, South Sudan, Central African Republic and Nigeria.
 According to the UN, in 2016 children were being used by armed groups in seven African countries (Central African Republic, Democratic Republic of the Congo, Mali, Nigeria, Somalia, South Sudan, Sudan) and by state armed forces in three (Somalia, Sudan, South Sudan).
 Below are some of the statistics related to the recruitment of child soldiers in various African nations: